imdhruv99/Orchestr8/README.md

 -   **Regular updates**: Based on latest LTS versions with security patches
 -   **Custom configurations**: Optimized for security and performance

+## 🛠 Multi-Platform Docker Build with `buildx`

+To build and push a multi-platform Docker image (e.g., for linux/amd64 and linux/arm64), follow these steps:

+1. Create and use a new buildx builder

+    ```
+    docker buildx create --name multi-platform-build-container --use
+    docker buildx inspect --bootstrap
+    ```

+2. Enable QEMU emulation (if not already set up)

+    ```
+    docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
+    ```

+3. Build and push the multi-platform image

+    ```
+    docker buildx build --platform linux/amd64,linux/arm64 -t <IMAGE NAME>:1.0.0 .
+    ```

 ## 👨‍💻 Author

 **Dhruv Prajapati**